IzaanQaiser/thinkback-ai/AI_FEEDBACK_FLOW.md

 ### 1. **User Submits Feedback** (Frontend)

-When you click "Submit Feedback" on the save page:
+When you click "Submit Feedback" on the save

 ```typescript
 const feedback = {